Phase Transitions for Sparse Random Sets Under Linear Forms: Preliminaries

 \subsection{Martingale Concentration}

-We will establish each of the three cases in Theorem \ref{thm:Z_linear_forms} by first computing the expectations of all relevant random variables, then showing that these random variables are strongly concentrated about their expectations; we refer the interested reader to \cite{talagrand1996new} for a classical survey regarding concentration of measure.
-In particular, when proving strong concentration results in Sections \ref{sec:critical_decay} and \ref{sec:slow_decay}, we will rely on the martingale machinery developed in \cite{kim2000concentration, vu2000new, vu2002concentration}.
-Specifically, for each $A \in \Omega$, $n \in I_N$, and $x \in \{0,1\}$, we define the functions\footnote{Our presentation in this subsection is largely inspired by the corresponding discussion in \cite{hegarty2009almost}.
-However, one may note that our expression for $V_n(A)$ deviates from that in \cite[Equation (2.27)]{hegarty2009almost}, which contains a mistake that is straightforward to identify.}
+We will establish each of the three cases in \cref{thm:Z_linear_forms} by first computing the expectations of all relevant random variables, then showing that these random variables are strongly concentrated about their expectations.
+In particular, when proving concentration bounds in \cref{sec:critical_decay,sec:slow_decay}, we will rely on the martingale machinery developed in \cite{kim2000concentration, vu2000new, vu2002concentration}.
+Following the presentation of \cite{vu2002concentration}, we let $\mathcal F_n:=\sigma(a_0,\dots,a_{n})$ define the natural filtration on $\Omega_N$ induced by the coordinates.
+Now, for each $A \in \Omega$ and $n \in I_N$, we define the random variables